IBM/ibmichroot/README.md

 #IBM i Chroot
-This is a set of scripts and config files that facilitate create chroot environments on IBM i in the IFS.
-#Instructions
+The IBM i Chroot project is delivered with license program `5733OPS` option 3 (PTF  `SI58604`) and is comprised of two primary components:

+- **Package installation.**  Packages are obtained from perzl.org via the `pkg_setup.sh` script and are in `rpm` format.
+These packages can be installed either inside or outside of a Chroot environment
+- **Chroot environment creation.** Chroot (Change Root) is a PASE command used to change the relative root of a IBM i shell job.
+Read [this article](http://bit.ly/ibmsystemsmag-chroot) for more info on Chroot in PASE.

-You can find setup instructions on [YiPs](http://yips.idevcloud.com/wiki/index.php/PASE/OpenSourceBeta).
+The original setup instructions are on [YiPs](http://yips.idevcloud.com/wiki/index.php/PASE/OpenSourceBeta) and will eventually be migrated here.

 #Chroot Setup
-chroot_setup.sh -- set up chroot (optional)
+chroot_setup.sh -- set up chroot (optional, you could skip to **Package Setup** below)
 ```
-> .chroot_setup.sh -help
+$ chroot_setup.sh -help
-> .chroot_setup.sh chroot_minimal.lst /QOpenSys/root_path [dynamic global variables]
+$ chroot_setup.sh chroot_minimal.lst /QOpenSys/root_path [dynamic global variables]

 ```
 ##Chroot config files
+The `.lst` files that start with `chroot...` are meant for creating chroot environments based on specific needs.
+For example, you can create a bare minimum chroot environment with `chroot_minimal.lst`.
+Or you could create a Node.js environment with `chroot_OPS_NODE.lst`.
+Or you could add multiple `chroot...lst` files together to create an environment with many features.

+**IBMSystemsMag.com article coming in Jan/Feb 2016 to further describe this**

 - chroot_minimal.lst         -- minimal PASE chroot env (/bin, /dev, /usr, ...)
 - chroot_bins.lst            -- copy most of PASE /usr/bin (gcc development)
 - chroot_includes.lst        -- copy most of PASE /usr/lib (gcc development)